savonet/book/streaming.md

 In the end, the parameters of the stream which are not fixed will be taken to be default values.
 For instance, the number of audio channels will take the default value 2 (stereo), which is specified in the configuration option `frame.audio.channels`.
-So that if we want streams to be mono by default, we can type, at the beginning of the script,
+If we want streams to be mono by default, we should type, at the beginning of the script,

 ```{.liquidsoap include="liq/set-channels.liq" from=1}